Non-Convex Phase Retrieval from STFT Measurements: Uniqueness and Basic Algorithms

+We now analyze the uniqueness of the measurement operator for the case $L=1$.
+Uniqueness results for $L>1$ are discussed in \cite{nawab1983signal,jaganathan2015stft}.
+Our results are constructive in the sense that their proofs provide an explicit scheme to recover the signal.

-Our first uniqueness result concerns non-vanishing signals.
-We say that a signal $\mathbf{z}$ is non-vanishing if $\mathbf{z}[n]\neq0$ for all $n$.
+Our first result concerns non-vanishing signals.
 In this case, the magnitude of the STFT determines the underlying signal uniquely under mild conditions.
-This result was already derived in \cite{bojarovska2015phase} based on different considerations.
-Nevertheless, our result comes with an explicit recovery scheme (see Appendix \ref{sec:algebriac_alg}). \begin{proposition} Let $L=1$.
-Suppose that $\mathbf{x}$ is non-vanishing and that the DFT of $\mathbf{g}\circ\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ is non-vanishing for $\ell=0,1$.
+This conclusion was already derived in \cite{bojarovska2015phase} based on different considerations.
+Nevertheless, the following proposition comes with an explicit recovery scheme as presented in Appendix \ref{sec:algebriac_alg}. \begin{proposition} Let $L=1$.
+Suppose that $\mathbf{x}$ is non-vanishing and that the DFT of $\mathbf{g}\odot\left(\mathbf{P}_{-\ell}\mathbf{g}\right)$ is non-vanishing for $\ell=0,1$.
 Then, $\left|\mathbf{X}[m,k]\right|^{2}$ determines $\mathbf{x}$ uniquely (up to global phase).\end{proposition} \begin{IEEEproof} See Appendix \ref{sec:algebriac_alg}. \end{IEEEproof} A similar uniqueness result was derived in \cite{eldar2015sparse}.
 There, it is required that the DFT of $\vert\mathbf{g}[n]\vert^{2}$ is non-vanishing, $N\geq2W-1$ and $N$ and $W-1$ are co-prime numbers.

-In the special case in which the signal is known to have unit module entries, the signal can be recovered as the principle eigenvector of a designed matrix as follows:
+In the special case in which the signal is known to have unit modulus entries, the signal can be recovered as the principal eigenvector of a matrix designed as follows: